-- 0 no physical anxiety symptoms - 1 -
+0 - no physical anxiety symptoms

-- 2 mild physical anxiety symptoms
+2 - mild physical anxiety symptoms

-- 3 -

-- 4 moderate physical anxiety symptoms
+4 - moderate physical anxiety symptoms

-- 5

-- 6 extreme physical anxiety symptoms, or avoids all opportunities for exposure due to fear of physical anxiety symptoms
+6 - extreme physical anxiety symptoms, or avoids all opportunities for exposure due to fear of physical anxiety symptoms

-- 79. Over the past month, have you avoided food or mealtimes [or other eating situations] that you were worried might make you be sick, choke, have an allergic reaction, or be in pain while eating?
-Note: Do not count instances where the fear restricts travel modalities (e.g., air, sea, car) or activities such as riding amusement park rides, for fear of vomiting, as this might be more indicative of specific phobia.
+79. Over the past month have you avoided food or eating situations that you were worried might make you vomit, choke, have an allergic reaction, or be in pain while eating?

+Note: Do not count instances where the fear restricts travel modalities (e.g. air, sea, car) or activities such as riding amusement park rides, for fear of vomiting, as this might be more indicative of specific phobia.
 Individuals with choking phobia may avoid social eating situations in which they cannot control the type of food that will be presented.
 For individuals with food allergies, the avoidance must be above and beyond what would be realistically required to manage the allergy (e.g., an individual with coeliac disease must avoid eating gluten, but typically could safely sit at the table with others eating gluten, so avoiding eating with others due to exposure fears would count as problematic avoidance for this item).

-- 0 no avoidance
+0 - no avoidance

-- 1 -

-- 2 avoids some opportunities for exposure
+2 - avoids some opportunities for exposure

-- 3 -

-- 4 avoids most opportunities for exposure; interferes with functioning
+4 - avoids most opportunities for exposure; interferes with functioning

-- 5

-- 6 avoids all opportunities for exposure; greatly interferes with functioning
+6 - avoids all opportunities for exposure; greatly interferes with functioning

-- 80. Over the past month, have you done anything special before or while you were eating to stop yourself from being sick, choking, having an allergic reaction, or being in pain while eating?
-Note: Examples might include chewing very slowly, taking long breaks in between bites, or drinking more fluids than necessary during the meal.
+80. Over the past month have you done anything special before or during eating to prevent you from gagging, vomiting, choking, having an allergic reaction, or being in pain while eating?

+Note: Examples might include chewing very slowly, taking long breaks in between bites, drinking more fluids than necessary during the meal.

-- 0 no safety behaviours - 1 - - 2 mild safety behaviours or infrequent use of safety behaviours - 3 - - 4 moderate safety behaviours or frequent use of safety behaviours - 5 - 6 severe safety behaviours that must be repeated at every single eating opportunity - 81.
-DSM-5 Criterion B: (Assessor uses judgement): The disturbance is better explained by a lack of available food or by an associated culturally sanctioned practice.
-(Yes/No) - 82.
-DSM 5 Criterion C: (Assessor uses judgement): The respondent has anorexia nervosa (SCREEN) or bulimia nervosa (SCREEN) or related subthreshold disorder.
-(Yes/No/NA) - 83.
-DSM-5 Criterion D: (Assessor uses judgement): If the respondent has a medical condition [SCREEN], an intellectual disability [SCREEN], other neurodevelopmental disorder [SCREEN], or other mental disorder [SCREEN] that explains the eating disturbance, its severity exceeds that usually associated with the condition and requires additional clinical attention?
+0 - no safety behaviours

+2 - mild safety behaviours or infrequent use of safety behaviours

+4 - moderate safety behaviours or frequent use of safety behaviours

+6 - severe safety behaviours that must be repeated at every single eating opportunity

+81. DSM-5 Criterion B: (Assessor uses judgement): The disturbance is better explained by a lack of available food or by an associated culturally sanctioned practice.
+(Yes/No)

+82. DSM 5 Criterion C: (assessor uses judgement) The respondent has anorexia nervosa (SCREEN) or bulimia nervosa (SCREEN) or related disorder, and there is evidence of a disturbance in the way the individual experiences their body weight or shape.
+(Yes/No/NA)

+83. DSM-5 Criterion D: (Assessor uses judgement): If the respondent has a medical condition [SCREEN], an intellectual disability [SCREEN], other neurodevelopmental disorder [SCREEN], or other mental disorder [SCREEN] that explains the eating disturbance, its severity exceeds that usually associated with the condition and requires additional clinical attention?
 (Yes/No/NA)